Daniele Bonera: Villarreal

 At the end of his deal with Milan in the summer of 2015, Bonera was released and was linked with a move to newly promoted Carpi, though he instead joined La Liga club Villarreal.
 On 9 July 2019, after spending four seasons at the club as a backup option, he announced his retirement.

 Coaching career

 On 9 July 2019 Bonera was announced as part of Marco Giampaolo's new coaching staff at A.C.
 Milan, rejoining the club as an assistant coach.

 He was confirmed also following the appointment of Stefano Pioli as new head coach.
 In November 2020, after both Pioli and assistant Giacomo Murelli were diagnosed positive for COVID-19, Bonera acted as interim head coach for the club on a temporary basis.

 After five years as an assistant, on 27 June 2024 Bonera was unveiled as the inaugural head coach of Milan Futuro, AC Milan's reserve team.
 He was dismissed from his role on 24 February 2025, leaving the team deep in the relegation zone.

+On 15 June 2026, Bonera was hired as the head coach by Serie C club Pro Vercelli, signing a two-season contract.